NOTE: These programs are exclusively online.

 The Department of Teaching, Learning and Educational Leadership (TLEL) offers a rigorous advanced certification literacy program that culminates in a Master of Science in Education (MSEd) degree.
 This program provides broad academic study and supervised field experiences in literacy education for certified teachers who are prepared to assume leadership roles as competent and qualified literacy instructors, specialists and consultants.
-Two tracks are available: birth–grade 6 and grades 5–12.
+We offer literacy education degrees in: birth–grade 6, birth–grade 12, and grades 5–12.

 The program follows the International Reading Association's Guidelines for the Specialized Preparation of Reading Professionals and guidelines established by the New York State Commissioner of Education.
 Integrally woven into the program are understandings of critical literacy, multiculturalism and diversity in relation to race, ethnicity, gender, culture, language, socio-economic background, learning style and ability.